puppetlabs/control-repo/README.md

 13. Push the production branch of the repository from your machine up to your git server
  - `git push origin production`

-14. Change the permission of control-repo in your gitlab server to `private`

 ###Stash